Sahana-manjunath1995/Flask-Mysql-Web-application/readme.md

 # Netflix project
 This is a netflix statistic dashboard.
+Code for creating a docker web application with Flask, MySQL and containerize using docker-compose tutorial

 ### How to run?
 ```bash